Lapland-UAS-Tequ/tequ-jetson-basler/README.md

 This repository is updated 26th October to use official Basler Gstreamer plug-in to fetch data from Basler cameras.
 Follow track 1 to install and use official plugin and track 2 to install unofficial plugin.
 Unofficial plug-in guide is no longer updated.

-Setup:
+Tested setups:
-- NVIDIA Jetson AGX Orin Developer Kit
+- NVIDIA Jetson AGX Orin Developer Kit, Jetpack 5.0.2
-- Jetpack 5.0.2
+- NVIDIA Jetson Nano, Jetpack 4.6
 - Basler daA3840-45uc USB3 camera
 - Pylon 7.2.0.25592

+Notes:
+- Installation to Jetson Nano requires extra steps which takes ~1-2 hours extra time.
+- Unofficial track is only tested with Jetson Nano with Jetpack 4.6.1

 ## 1. Install official Basler plugin